 The earn-outs determined to be compensatory are remeasured each reporting period based on whether the performance targets are probable of being achieved and recognized over the related service periods.
-For the three months ended March 31, 2023 and 2022, \$0.7 million and \$10.8 million, respectively, was recognized as a component of stock-based compensation expense in the accompanying condensed consolidated statements of operations.
+For the three and six months ended June 30, 2023, we reduced the fair value of the earn-outs by approximately \$41.1 million and \$42.5 million, respectively, primarily due to settlements that occurred during the three months ended June 30, 2023.
+The settlements and any changes to the fair value of remaining earn-outs were recognized as a component of stock-based compensation expense and other income (expense) in the accompanying condensed consolidated statements of operations.
+Subsequent to June 30, 2023, the Company settled the final portion of the VoiceBase earn-out for approximately \$15.0 million, which is due to be paid in the fourth quarter of 2023.